hotohoto/study-notes/ml/papers/202206-elucidating-the-design-space-of-diffusion-based-generative-models.md

   - Analysis on the freedom of design space and heuristic improvement
   - Higher order Runge-Kutta method for the deterministic sampling
   - Found non-leaking augmentation was helpful
-- taken together achieved SOTA
+- taken together it achieved SOTA